 Coffee & Conversation - Building an Effective Compliance Program: Key Considerations for the Pharmaceutical Industry

 In this episode of Coffee & Conversation, Elissa McClure and Sydne Collier chat with Virginia Fitt, the head of commercial law and compliance at biopharmaceutical company ChemoCentryx.
 They talk about key compliance takeaways from recent settlements in the pharmaceutical industry, including the importance of "careful communications" and related protocols.
 Ms. Fitt also shares her approach to ensuring transparency around policies and guidelines, getting executive buy-in for compliance programs and using data to refine those programs.
-The conversations concludes with Virginia's insights into what makes for good outside counsel and what law firms can do to meet companies' expectations in this area.
+The conversation concludes with Virginia's insights into what makes for good outside counsel and what law firms can do to meet companies' expectations in this area.

 Elissa McClure: Welcome everyone to Coffee & Conversation.
 Today my colleague Sydne Collier and I are delighted to be discussing building an effective compliance program and key considerations for the pharmaceutical industry with Virginia Fitt.
 She is head of commercial law and compliance at ChemoCentryx.
 After graduating from Duke Law, where I had the opportunity to meet her, she began her practice at a major international law firm and has had extensive experience bringing products to market and supporting major blockbuster products across a multitude of publicly traded companies.
 Virginia, welcome.